 So being pregnant while already having at least one child can be even more challenging that doing prenatal exercises alone.
 I found that not only did I feel like I didn’t do them because of time constraints, but that I was neglecting the attention of my daughter when I did manage to squeeze them in times when she wasn’t asleep.
 This meant working to find a solution where I could include her, burn some of her energy, and still get in my stretches for the day.

-Thank you for purchasing through affiliate links.
+This post contains links to products I recommend and/or our family uses regularly and we may receive a commission.
 And as always, I am not a doctor, nurse, or in the medical field.
 All posts are informative, based off of my experience in labor and birth, with my care providers, and on the Bradley classes that I attended.

 Because my daughter loves to play with my exercise ball, and any ball really (and what kid doesn’t?), this was the first step to getting her involved.
 I was able to find her a hopper ball that was her size and had a handle on it to help her stabilize better.
 This meant that she was happier and felt included in exercises and there were no fights or power struggles over my ball. $12 well spent.